One of the first significant decisions made as a Texas small business owner is choosing the right type of entity for your business.

 9. Contract Review

 As your Texas LLC grows, you may consider hiring employees.
-Drafting employment contracts with clearly defined terms and conditions ensures your business is not subject to litigation down the road.
+Drafting employment contracts with clearly defined terms and conditions ensure your business is not subject to litigation down the road.
 Additionally, your LLC may require the use of vendors and other third parties.

 Creating vendor contracts protects your interests as you conduct business with these third parties.